-The oil and gas company cannot stand still, but must continue to push toward increased automation utilizing, in most cases, SCADA technology.
-Saying "no" to the question "Should I automate or not?" is today not an acceptable option.
+The Gas Company cannot stand still, but must continue to push toward increased automation utilizing the continually changing technology.
+The question "Should I automate or not?" is no longer a valid question.
 The answer has to be "Yes" as competition and government regulation requires it.
-The new computer technology offers us ways to improve measurement accuracy and to reduce the amount of human resource required to manage and accomplish the measurement process.
-By incorporating the new technology, our costs are reduced.
+The new computer technology offers us ways to improve measurement accuracy and to reduce the amount of human resource required to manage and complete the measurement process.
+By incorporating the new technology, our cost is reduced.